5. Winter Alone

 “…belong to a good house?
 Was your work pleasant to you?”

 One other of our friends, a sun-scorched fellow older than we, whose brow bore a bowl-shaped indentation, had warning in all his speech (of which there was little), and his looks.
 The third was a woman…these two went together…whose tasks I longed to shadow, the kitchen being my native place.

 But then, it proved the writing had made me desirable to this man, Cime Decima.
-His family had been granted tax-collection rights, in this quarter of this city unknown to me, and he did not himself make records on tablets.
-By which, you will suppose, he could not—but I was servant enough, all my years to that time, to have asked nothing more.
+His family had been granted the right of tax-collection, in this quarter of this city unknown to me, and he did not himself make records on tablets.
+By which, you will suppose, he could not…to make the numbers come to account…but I had been servant enough, all my years to that time, to have asked nothing more.